Surrogacy in Mexico

 - The lack of any legal framework opens the possibility of “regulation at whim” of the local authorities.
 This has happened several times in other countries where, in the absence of a legal framework, a conservative administration proclaimed overnight (literally) that surrogacy would be treated as a form of Human Trafficking.
 The result was swift, unexpected and severe actions by the local police against both parents and surrogates.

 For more info on the risks of unregulated surrogacy programs, visit this article in the Surrogacy Guide.

 A Solution to “Unregulated” Surrogacy in Mexico…

 A new option in Mexico has circumvented the risk of “unregulated” surrogacy in Mexico by promising a court decree upholding the terms of the surrogacy contract before the surrogate is even pregnant.
 The court order is the equivalent of a “pre-birth order” granted in some U.S. States, and instructing the birth certificate to be issued with the names of the Intended Parents.
 This is a unique option that we’re only aware of being performed by a few, larger agencies.

 To ensure there are no obstacles to a safe return home with the baby, the court decree is obtained before any embryo transfer if performed.
 The order ensures the Intended Parents’ names are inscribed on the birth certificate and that the surrogate mother has no parental rights or possible claim on the baby.
 Essentially, the court order takes the place of legislation, and enforces the terms of the surrogacy contract.
 The downside of the Court Order process is that it often adds 4 months or more to the surrogacy journey, and there are significant legal costs added to the total budget.

 In January 2016 the only Mexican state with explicit legislation on surrogacy changed course and banned the practice — making it legal only for married Mexican citizens and residents.
-There are significant risks of unregulated surrogacy programs, and Sensible Surrogacy has taken a strong stance against programs like this in countries like Kenya, Guatemala or Mexico.
+There are significant risks of unregulated surrogacy programs, and the SENSIBLE Surrogacy Agency has taken a strong stance against programs like this in countries like Kenya, Guatemala or Mexico.
 But the addition of a court order appears to mitigate the risks and make the process more secure.